Searching ...

 miniature home with a man behind calculation for property tax exemptions

-Georgia offers a few different exemptions that can lower your property taxes.
+Georgia offers a few different special programs that can lower the tax bill.

 Apply for the homestead exemption with your county tax officials by the property tax return deadline.
-This is typically April 1.
+This is typically on April 1.
+Once granted, it has automatic renewal until the home changes owners.

 You can also qualify for a Senior Homestead Exemption.
 Individuals 65 years and older can take a $4,000 exemption from county ad valorem taxes if that person’s income and their combined spouse’s income does not exceed $10,000 that year.
 Excluded is income from retirement sources, pensions, and disability income to the maximum amount allowed to be paid under the federal Social Security Act.